Satellite: Experimental

 Tether satellites are satellites that are connected to another satellite by a thin cable called a tether.
 Recovery satellites are satellites that provide a recovery of reconnaissance, biological, space-production and other payloads from orbit to Earth.
 Biosatellites are satellites designed to carry living organisms, generally for scientific experimentation.
 Space-based solar power satellites are proposed satellites that would collect energy from sunlight and transmit it for use on Earth or other places.

 Weapon

 Since the mid-2000s, satellites have been hacked by militant organizations to broadcast propaganda and to pilfer classified information from military communication networks.
-For testing purposes, satellites in low earth orbit have been destroyed by ballistic missiles launched from earth.
+For testing purposes, satellites in low earth orbit have been destroyed by ballistic missiles launched from the Earth.
 Russia, United States, China and India have demonstrated the ability to eliminate satellites.
 In 2007, the Chinese military shot down an aging weather satellite, followed by the US Navy shooting down a defunct spy satellite in February 2008.
 On 18 November 2015, after two failed attempts, Russia successfully carried out a flight test of an anti-satellite missile known as Nudol.
-On 27 March 2019, India shot down a live test satellite at 300 km altitude in 3 minutes.
-India became the fourth country to have the capability to destroy live satellites.
+On 27 March 2019, India shot down a live test satellite at 300 km altitude in 3 minutes, becoming the fourth country to have the capability to destroy live satellites.

-Pollution and interference

-Issues like space debris, radio and light pollution are increasing in magnitude and at the same time lack progress in national or international regulation.
-Space debris poses dangers to spacecraft (including satellites) in or crossing geocentric orbits and have the potential to drive a Kessler syndrome which could potentially curtail humanity from conducting space endeavors in the future by making such nearly impossible.